PORTFOLIO OF RECENT WORK PRIOR TO STARTING MATTHEW THOMSON DESIGN

 The House and Stables Building were already located, and required a Site Plan that located arrival driveways, swimming pool, pool house and terraced patios, as well as a vegetable garden, covered dining area and orchard.
 With a lush and expansive flower garden and wetland pond located beyond.

 While at PFS studio and in collaboration with Perkins Will and Public Architecture and Communication, Matthew helped create a series of design concepts that explored locating mixed-use development south of Fort McMurray’s downtown core.
 The opportunities to re-connect the city to the historic lifeline that was the Clearwater River, and more recently orphaned body of water called the ‘Snye’ were evident.
-A linear park running the 6 mile portion of the river was envisioned that would include a multi-modal promenade.
-Extending the existing street grid south, to re-engage the city with this park become the an additional driver to the design framework, with further opportunities to provide safe access to the river and Snye year round.
+A linear park running the 2 mile portion of the river was envisioned as was extending the existing street grid south, to re-engage the city with this park, with further opportunities to provide safe access to the river and Snye year round by way of a multi-modal promenade.

 A community centre, plaza, public art, warming huts, pavilion structures and other programmed facilities were also located strategically along this river edge park.